Frequently Asked Questions About Being a Witness

 If this occurs, you should contact the attorney who is calling you as a witness.
 The Clermont County Sheriff provides security in all trials in the courthouse.
 Everyone must go through a metal detector to get into the courthouse.

 Bring your subpoena or any letter asking you to come to court with you when you go to the courthouse.
 That document should say which courtroom to go to.
 All the courtrooms are on the second floor of the courthouse and are numbered 201, 202, 203, 204, and 205.
-If you don’t know where you are supposed to go, there are court schedules available at the Assignment Office on the second floor in the main lobby.
+If you don’t know where you are supposed to go, check with the Assignment Office on the second floor in the main lobby.

 Not inside the Courthouse.
 The Clermont County Courthouse is a non-smoking building, as are all government buildings in Clermont County.
 You may smoke outside the building.